BPS-Circular-API/docs-page/docs/discord-bot/using-the-bot/bot-commands.md

 :::

-`/circular admin setup`: Subscribe a channel for the listener for when a new circular is posted.
+`/circular admin setup`: Notify in the channel when a new circular is posted.

-`/circular admin delete`: Delete the subscription for the listener for when a new circular is posted.
+`/circular admin delete`: Stop notifying in the channel when a new circular is posted.

 -----
-Thanks for reading! if you would like more support or help feel free to contact me at `Raj Dave#3215`
+Thanks for reading, if you have any questions feel free to contact me on Discord: `@rajdave`